-The slash pick up program starts April 1st and ends October 15th.
-Angel Fire property owners may also utilize the Village’s services in picking up and disposal of slash from their properties.
-All property owners wishing to utilize these services must call the Public Works office at 575-377-7004.
+The slash program starts April 1st and ends October 15th.
+Angel Fire property owners may also utilize the Village’s services of disposal of slash from their properties.
+All property owners wishing to utilize these services must call the Public Works office at 575-377-7004

 - We currently cannot handle slash that is greater than twelve inches in diameter and/or greater than eight feet in length.

 - Clean up: The property owner or contractor is responsible for cleanup of the slash pile.

 All tree trunks and limbs over five inches in diameter but less than twelve inches in diameter (if not kept by the homeowner or contractor) must be delimbed and cut into no greater than eight feet lengths.
 Once delimbed and blocked to less than eight feet in length, the slash can be brought into the Transfer Station for disposal.

 Slash From Outside The Village of Angel Fire Limits

 No slash is accepted from outside Village limits.
 This program is for residents of The Village of Angel Fire.

 Homeowners may either need to or elect to retain a contractor to thin their property and/or transport their slash to the Transfer Station.
 Prior to delivering the first load, the homeowner or his agent must obtain a permit from the Solid Waste Department for his contracted thinning effort.
 This permit will verify the eligibility for disposal.